tensorlayer/TensorLayer/docs/user/get_start_model.rst

 ===============

 TensorLayer provides two ways to define a model.
-Static model
-Dynamic model allows you to control the forward process
+Static model allows you to build model in a fluent way while dynamic model allows you to fully control the forward process.

 Static model
 ===============